 As seen in section 2.4.1, stateless NAT64 can be implemented using various factors.
-Our design for the stateless depends on the capabilities of the environment and is summarised in table 3.4.
-When using LPM for translating from IPv6 to IPv4, a /96 IPv6 network is configured for covering the whole IPv4 Internet and the individual IPv4 address is appended to the prefix (compare section 3.1).
+Our design for the stateless depends on the capabilities of the environment and is summarised in table 3.1.
+When using LPM for translating from IPv6 to IPv4, a /96 IPv6 network is configured for covering the whole IPv4 Internet and the individual IPv4 address is appended to the prefix (compare section 3.7).
 We also use LPM to match on an IPv4 sub network that translates to an IPv6 sub network.
 Individual entries are configured differently depending on the implementation: Limitations in the P4/NetFPGA environment require to use table entries.
 Jool supports individual entries as a special case of LPM, with a network mask matching only one IP address.
-Tayga support LPM for translation from IPv6 to IPv4, but requires individual entries for translating from IPv4 to IPv6.
-Our P4/BMV2 offers the highest degree of flexibility, as it provides support for individual entries based on table entries and LPM table entries.
+Tayga supports LPM to translate from IPv6 to IPv4, but requires individual entries for translating from IPv4 to IPv6.
+Our P4/BMV2 offers the highest degree of flexibility, as it provides support for